English-591 · Topics in Pedagogy

 4. Conclusion: Lessons for Our Pedagogies (1–2 pages)

-Reflect on what you have learned about the relationship between racist oppression and anti-racist worldmaking.
+Reflect on what you have learned.
 Pose lingering questions.
-Explain how this analysis informs your final project vision: What kind of anti-racist pedagogy will you imagine, design, or enact—and what racist structures will it refuse and transform?
+Explain how this analysis informs your final project vision.

 5. Works Cited